tjsipin/MacDonald-REU-Summer-22/README.md

 ### Picking the Threshold

 We built five stacked models for five different quantiles to categorize leishmaniasis levels into low- and high-risk, ranging from the 30th percentile to the 70th percentile by tens.
+In order of importance, we chose our "best" model based on high Area Under the Receiver Operating Characteristics (AUROC) Curve, sensitivity, and accuracy.